is chock full of scenes or topics that you wouldn't expect a cartoony

 - Several references to suicide.
 Some are played for comedy, like Clem and Crystal, while others are portrayed with a disturbing amount of realism.

 - Heck, one of the vaults actually depicts Gloria's mother jumping from a building in a picture.

 - The tragic deaths of Milla's orphans.

 - A great deal of the G-Men's lines.
-Were the censors even listening to them?
+Was the ESRB even listening to them?

 - In Lungfishopolis, one of the propaganda broadcasts announces that the rebels have been having a wild night on the town with "inexpensive call girls".

 - Then there's that joke about a squirrel's nuts...